 Ipswich Town footballer helps Suffolk Mind raise awareness on World Suicide Prevention Day

-Ipswich Town footballer, Jordan Spence will be supporting Suffolk Mind on World Suicide Prevention Day (Monday 10th September) by attending events at Quay Place in Ipswich to raise awareness of the issue.
+Ipswich Town footballer, Jordan Spence will be supporting Suffolk Mind on World Suicide Prevention Day (Monday 10th September 2018) by attending events with Suffolk Mind in Ipswich to raise awareness of the issue.